MicrosoftDocs/dynamics-365-ai/ai-docs/sales/prereq-sales-insights-app.md

 -	You must purchase a [Dynamics 365 Sales Insights](https://portal.office.com/Signup/MainSignUp.aspx?OfferId=5be85c9f-df71-4bcf-ac2f-b2a05b4a1f99) license.

 -	You must get access to Conversation Intelligence.
-If you do not have access, follow these steps:
+If you don't have access, follow these steps:

     1. To access the app, go to [Conversation Intelligence](https://sales.ai.dynamics.com/).